B1gF1s4/TLD-Twitch-Integration/RedeemsForRelease.md

 - gives a random affliction
 - possibe outcomes: foodpoisoning, dysentery, cabinfever, parasites, hypothermia
 - can be enabled / disabled individually in settings
+- refunds points if player already has rolled affliction
+- if gamemode doesnt allow affliction, but it is not disabled in mod settings, viewers will loose points on it

 ### TTI Status: Bleeding
 - gives bleeding at specified body part